AmiliaSalva/SimpleAnsibleLab/README.md

         A leading open-source automation tool, Ansible is used to automate tasks such as software installations, configuration management, and even complex multi-tier application deployments.

   - **Linode:**
         A versatile cloud hosting provider.
 For our lab, Linode provided the infrastructure, allowing us to spin up and manage virtual servers on-demand.
+For cost efficiency and given the nature of the lab, we deployed servers with Linode's most affordable plan, as our activities didn't demand extensive resources.

   - **CentOS:**
         A popular Linux distribution.
 Our virtual servers (both master and worker nodes) ran CentOS, providing a consistent environment for our automation tasks.